-Strengthening chain and sustainability
+Strengthening the chain and sustainability

 Cost savings and positive cash flow